Schendyla dentata: Description

 This species is small, with adults ranging from 9 mm to 12 mm in length and juveniles ranging from 5 mm to 6.5 mm in length.
-This centipede features 39 pairs of legs and is whitish and somewhat translucent.
-The head is slightly longer than wide (with a length/width ratio ranging from 1.1 to 1.2).
-The labrum features 13 to 15 teeth, with the middle teeth pigmented and rounded like tubercles and the pale lateral teeth sharper but also more obtuse.
-These teeth become flatter and more inconspicuous away from the center and toward either lateral extreme.
-The side pieces of the labrum are clearly separated from the clypeus by a pale band.
-The first maxillae feature two pairs of lappets, a well developed pair on the telopodites and a small inconspicuous pair on the coxosternite at the base of these maxillae.
+This centipede is pale and somewhat translucent and features 39 pairs of legs.
+The head is slightly longer than wide, with a length/width ratio ranging from 1.1 to 1.2.
+The labrum features 13 to 15 teeth, with the middle five to seven teeth pigmented and rounded like tubercles and the lateral teeth pale and sharper but also more obtuse.
+The clypeus typically features two setae behind the antennae, two tiny setae in front of the labrum, and six intermediate setae in between, but specimens often deviate from this common pattern.
+Each of the mandibles features not only a pectinate lamella but also a dentate lamella with four to seven teeth arranged in one or two blocks.

+The first maxillae feature two pairs of lappets, a well developed pair on the telopodites and a small pair on the coxosternite at the base of these maxillae.
+The smaller pair of lappets are obscure, however, and are often described as absent.
 Each of the second maxillae ends in a simple claw without spines.
-The ultimate article of the forcipule features a prominent tooth at the base, and the first article features a well developed medial tooth.
-The anterior sternites feature no ventral pores.
-The basal element of each of the ultimate legs features two pores in adults but only one pore in juveniles.
-Each of the ultimate legs ends with a rudimentary truncated seventh article, only one-seventh the length of the penultimate article, without any apical claw.
+The inner surface of each forcipule features two teeth: a well developed tooth on the first article and a prominent tooth at the base of the claw.
+This claw also has a smooth concave surface.

+The sternites feature no fields of pores.
+The basal element of each of the ultimate legs (coxopleuron) features two pores in adults but only one pore in juveniles.
+Each of the ultimate legs ends with a rudimentary truncated terminal article, only one-seventh the length of the penultimate article of the same leg in adults, and only one-third the length of the penultimate article of the same leg in juveniles.
+The claw at the end of each of the ultimate legs is either rudimentary, reduced to a flattened tubercle armed with a spine, or entirely absent.